epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

 - for Kubernetes: changes to the global values.yaml file found in `helm/shared`, these affect all IOCs in the repository.

+To make a change like this requires:

+- change the IOC instance ioc.yaml or values.yaml
+- redeploy the IOC with `ec deploy-local` or `ec deploy`

 (changes_2)=
 ### Changing the Generic IOC